zhangjianming0818/study/README.md

-#git for study codec and relate file
+#git for study code and relate file